valdelaseras/pedestal/README.md

 ### Colors

-It is strongly advised to pick 2 highly contrasting, "muted" colors for `$color-primary` and `$color-secondary` ( e.g. black and white ), and then two contrasting, "fun" colors for `$accent-color-primary` and `$accent-color-secondary`.
+I advise, for an average UI, to pick 2 contrasting, "muted" colors for `$color-primary` and `$color-secondary` ( e.g. black and white ), and then two contrasting, "fun" colors for `$accent-color-primary` and `$accent-color-secondary`.

 The colors in these two sets are used in combination with one other, so it works best following this pattern.
-Of course, you are free to add as many colors as you like, but you have to add some of your own CSS in that case.
+Of course, you can add as many colors as you like on top of these.

 ### Typography